 RJ 101 is approved for 6.5 hours of CEs for Educators, Nurses, and Mental Health Professionals and 5.5 hours of CLEs for Attorneys for an additional fee.

 This training is available by contract arrangement by organizations, community groups, and corporations.

 RJ 101 Creators & Facilitators

-Michele Braley, MSW, LICSW is the Program Manager and a youth conference facilitator for the Seward Longfellow Restorative Justice Partnership.
+Michele Braley, MSW, LICSW is the Program Director and a youth conference facilitator for Seward Longfellow Restorative Justice.
 In addition to youth conference facilitation, she facilitates victim offender dialogues in crimes of severe violence with the Minnesota Department of Corrections.
 Michele is also an adjunct faculty member in the joint School of Social Work program offered by St. Catherine University and the University of St. Thomas.

 Donna Minter, PhD, LP is the Founder and Executive Director of the Minnesota Peacebuilding Leadership Institute.
 She teaches Strategies for Trauma Awareness and Resilience-The STAR Training, which integrates concepts of restorative justice, trauma healing and resilience, nonviolent conflict transformation and broadly-defined spirituality.
 Donna is a Clinical Neuropsychologist and Forensic Psychology Examiner in Minnesota and Wisconsin.